At HPI, student artists train, create, and perform.

 A typical HPI class include artists who:

-- are “post-bacs”—folks who have graduated and/or are already in the world making and exploring.
+are undergraduates and “post-bacs”—folks who have graduated and/or are already in the world making and exploring.

-- are between 20 and 30 years old but often include artists in their 30’s, 40’s and older.
+are between 20 and 30 years old but also include artists in their 30’s, 40’s and older.